Western Australia: 1861-1988.

 1888 - before prorogation.

 Consideration of changing rates at this time was problematic especially as the telegraph lines were concurrently being extended through the Kimberley and the Pilbara as well as some other lines.
+One major issue was the consideration of distance in determining rates.
 Nevertheless, the Government wanted to act for reasons known only to itself and its own electoral strategies.
-There were many issues involved - one of which was the principle of uniform rates to palces within the Colony.
+There were many issues involved - one of which was the principle of uniform rates to places within the Colony.

-A review of the issues and implications is given in the Western Mail of 15 December 1888.
+An excellent and very important review of the issues and implications is given in the Western Mail of 15 December 1888 - this review having implications for the considerations in other colonies and even in today's postal and electronic communications.

 W.A. - Java Cable rates.